-This past weekend my husband and I escaped from the heat by watching Frontier House.
-I jotted down several of my favorite quotes from the show so I could post them here.
+This past weekend my husband and I escaped from the heat by watching one of our favorite mini-series, Frontier House.
+I took the time write down several of my favorite quotes from the show so I could post them here.

 Frontier House Quotes